 Since these dogs are really smart creatures, this training won’t be hard as when a basset hound training to guard chickens.

-Being extremely patience is key to success in this process.
+Being extremely patient is key to success in this process.
 In order to train your Aussie to be with chickens, you gotta meet several requirements for him.

 Here are they,